fskelly/3d-printing/readme.md

 ## Todo
 * Cable management
+* Relocate OctoPrint screen and spindle to top
 * Enclosurer for Raspberry Pi and Sonoff
 * Printer enclosure
 * Integration with ESPHome switch for PSU management
+* Resolve noise when printer is off